-The JHPD is responsible for the maintenance, accountability and physical security of all criminal process and Criminal History Records Information (CHRI) generated by agency arrests.
-The JHPD maintains guidelines and procedures for the execution, entry and clearance of arrest warrants, attachments for arrest, Criminal Summonses, and other records of service.
+The JHPD is responsible for the maintenance, accountability, and physical security of all criminal process and criminal history record information generated by agency arrests.
+The JHPD maintains guidelines and procedures for the execution, entry, and clearance of arrest warrants, attachments for arrest, criminal summonses, and other records of service.
 (Commission on Accreditation for Law Enforcement Agencies (CALEA) 74.3.1)

-Principles
+Core Principles

-- I. Proper Application of Probable Cause Standard.
-Officers must have sufficient Probable Cause prior to conducting the arrest of a person. - II.
-Non-Discriminatory Policing.
-Officers are prohibited from relying, to any extent or degree, on a person's race, ethnicity, national origin, religion, gender, sexual orientation, age, disability, gender identity or expression, or affiliation with any other similar identifiable group as a factor in conducting a field interview, investigative stop, vehicle stop, weapons pat-down, search, or arrest except when physically observable as part of an actual or credible description of a specific suspect or suspects in any criminal investigation that includes other appropriate non-demographic identifying factors (such as clothing or associated vehicle).
-See JHPD Directive #106, Fair and Impartial Policing.
+- I. Proper Application of Probable Cause Standard: Officers must have sufficient probable cause prior to conducting the arrest of a person. - II.
+Nondiscriminatory Policing: Officers are prohibited from relying, to any extent or degree, on a person's race, ethnicity, national origin, religion, gender, sexual orientation, age, disability, gender identity or expression, or affiliation with any similar identifiable group as a factor in conducting a field interview, investigative stop, vehicle stop, weapons pat-down, search, or arrest except when physically observable as part of an actual or credible description of a specific suspect or suspects in any criminal investigation that includes other appropriate nondemographic identifying factors (such as clothing or associated vehicle).
+See JHPD Directive #106, Fair & Impartial Policing.